 As of June 30, 2023, we had \$329 million in cash and cash equivalents.
 In March 2023, we entered into a senior unsecured revolving credit facility which can provide up to \$1 billion in additional borrowing, if required.
 This new credit facility replaced the previous senior unsecured revolving credit facility.
-As of June 30, 2023, there were no borrowings outstanding under the revolving credit facility.

 We had outstanding debt of \$4.9 billion at both June 30, 2023, and December 30, 2022.
 In February 2023, we entered into \$750 million 5.75% fixed-rate senior notes.
 The annual interest rate is payable on a semi-annual basis.
-In March 2023, we entered into a Credit Agreement with certain financial institutions, which provided for a senior unsecured term loan facility in an aggregate principal amount of \$1.0 billion (the "Term Loan Facility").
-The proceeds of the Term Loan Facility and cash on hand were used to repay in full all indebtedness, terminate all commitments and discharge all existing guarantees related to the \$1.9 billion senior unsecured term loan facility and \$750 million senior unsecured revolving facility, due January 2025.
+In March 2023, we entered into a Credit Agreement with certain financial institutions, which provided for a semior unsecured term loan facility in an aggregate principal amount of \$1.0 billion (the "Term Loan Facility").
+The proceeds of the Term Loan Facility and cash on hand were used to repay in full all indebtedness, terminate all commitments and discharge all existing guarantees related to the \$1.5 billion senior unsecured term loan facility and \$750 million senior unsecured tervioning facility, due January 2025.